Skip to main content Skip to main navigation

 • Consider if now is the best time for a capital investment

-• Weigh up the costs of upgrading versus maintaining old equipment
+• Weigh up the costs of upgrading versus maintaining old equipment or premises

 • Think about the tax implications, including depreciation

-1. Is this the right time to invest in upgraded equipment?
+Is this the right time to invest?

 The answers will have as much to do with market forces as the strength of your business.

-If prices and interest rates are low, then you may be more confident about taking out finance to grow.
+If prices and business loan interest rates are low, then you may be more confident about taking out finance to grow.
 Or there may be seasonal reasons to make purchases at a certain time, such as when demand is low and prices may be trimmed.

-2. How do the costs of upgrading weigh up against the benefits?
+How do the costs of upgrading weigh up against the benefits?

 You’ll have to crunch some numbers and consider both sides of the ledger when making this assessment.